EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-share.md

 ### Customizable ###

-It's easy to customize your Storage Shares to meet your specific needs and to include the specific features you want.
-You can customize the theme to match your corporate identity, integrate your own authentication systems, or add any other apps available in the Nextcloud App Store.
+It's easy to customize your Storage Shares with apps available in the Nextcloud Appstore to meet your specific needs.
+For example, you can integrate your own authentication systems.
+Additional apps must be carried out independently, we cannot offer support for this.

 ### Scalability ###